pepstock-org/Charba/readme.md

    * `onReset` in order to enable to catch when a chart is resetting.
    * `onInstall`, `onStart`, `onStop`, `onUninstall` to manage plugin life-cycle.
    * `onBeforeDataLimits`, `onAfterDataLimits`, `onBeforeBuildTicks`, `onAfterBuildTicks` to manage scale setup.
+ * add `events` property to `AbstractPluginOptions` options classes in order to enable the event filtering for plugin.
  * improve the code of `HtmlLegend` plugin in order to manage texts (for legend items and title) in the same way.
  * manage new legend title in `HtmlLegend` plugin.
    * add `HtmlLegendTitleCallback` callback to apply a custom legend title in HTML.